 20. Dorothea Lange

-Dorothea Lange (1895 – 1965) photographed in America during the Depression.
+Dorothea Lange (1895 – 1965) photographed in America during the Great Depression.
 Her image of a migrant mother in Nipomo, California became the iconic image of the era.

 Lange travelled the country, and later the world.
 She photographed poor rural farmers and unemployed working classes.
 Her goal was to shine a light on instances of social injustice.